kryptopaul/event3/README.md

 - **Instant Feedback**: During the Backpack's first setup, there's no need for users to refresh the page to see the results of their transaction.
 Once the platform mints a "Welcome" collectible, it's instantly displayed in their Backpack panel without any extra actions.

 - **Progress Bar**: I've integrated an animated progress bar.
-This feature provides users with visual feedback on the current stage of the deployment, enhancing the overall experience.
+This feature provides users with visual feedback on the current stage of the Backpack (Safe) deployment, enhancing the overall experience.